-As a product manager, you may find yourself confronted with the need to quickly ramp up on web performance.
-Whether you are a PM or not, if you're new to performance I've put together a few concepts and guidelines you can refer to in order to ramp up quickly.
+As a product manager, you may find yourself confronted with the need to ramp up quickly on web performance.
+Whether you are a PM or not, if you're new to performance here are some concepts and guidelines you can refer to in order to ramp up quickly.

 Short answer: Lotsa stuff.
 Here are some of the bigger contributors you should know about, but be aware of others as performance is a multi-headed beast.